 A warm welcome to the parishes of Richmond with Hudswell and Downholme and Marske.

-We continue to remain together online with a range of worship and prayer resources available on this website (please see the Latest Resources and Podcasts Page) and on St Mary's Church Facebook page.
+A range of worship and prayer resources is available on this website (please see the Latest Resources and Podcasts Page) and on St Mary's Church Facebook page.
 We have also set up networks of pastoral care and prayer support across the Benefice.

 Our website aims to help you find out what’s on, who we are and what we do.
 Please contact us if there is anything further you would like to know.